 It is Easter, we cannot go without mentioning Altar wine also known as church wine.
 It is obtained from pure red grapes and is meant for use in the celebration of the Eucharist, commonly known as the Lord’s Supper or Holy Communion.
 Church wine is usually red to better symbolize the blood of Jesus Christ, as believed by members of the faith.

-Altar wine is sometimes mixed with a small quantity of water, symbolic of the mystery of Christ’s human and divine natures, his unity with the Church, and the flow of blood and water from his side at death.
+Altar wine is sometimes mixed with a small quantity of water.
+This is symbolic of the mystery of Christ’s human and divine natures, his unity with the Church, and the flow of blood and water from his side at death.

 Another wine we cannot fail to mention is Chamdor.
 This is a sparkling non-alcoholic wine, which comes in both sweet red and white.
 This wine is for those who would like to celebrate with wine but without the alcohol content in most wines.